What Is Breakaway In Hockey?

 What is the difference between a penalty shot and a breakaway in hockey?

 There are a few differences between a penalty shot and a breakaway.
-The biggest difference comes in the amount of players that are involved in the play.
+The biggest difference comes in the number of players that are involved in the play.
 In a penalty shot, there are only two players that are allowed to be involved, the goalie and the skater.
-Although a breakaway is a one-on-one with the goalie, the other skaters on the ice may race back to catch and stop the attacker.
+Although a breakaway is a one-on-one situation with the goalie, the other skaters on the ice may race back to catch and stop the attacker.

 What is a line change in hockey?